 Baseball hit-a-thons make great fundraisers.
 They’re fun and effective, allowing participants to raise money for their school, extra-curricular program, or club.

-This page outlines the A-Z of baseball hit-a-thons, including planning, tracking donations, and tips for organizing and promoting the fundraiser.
+Here, we’ll show you the A-Z of baseball hit-a-thons, including planning, tracking donations, and ideas on how to organize and promote it.

 What is a Baseball Hit-a-Thon?

 A baseball hit-a-thon is essentially turning a baseball tournament into a fundraiser.
 Similar to other a-thons, like read-a-thons or walk-a-thons, baseball hit-a-thons use a peer-to-peer fundraising model.

 People sign up as baseball teams and then ask their friends, family, and coworkers to support them through pledges.
 This allows you to reach a much larger donor pool.

 Treat these as a base and feel free to tailor these to suit your specific event.

 A baseball hit-a-thon is made up of 2 main parts: the pledge collection and the tournament.
 The pledge collection should be at least 2 to 4 weeks before the baseball hit-a-thon to allow teams to register and fundraise.